-- 48. A major purpose of the NSS is to provide information to help potential students and their advisers make choices about higher education.
-It also has an important role in improving the student experience, by helping providers to identify areas for action or development. - 49.
-The OfS will consider the outcome of the NSS review to ensure the 2021 NSS results are aligned with any new direction of travel resulting from the review.
-A decision regarding the publication of results for providers in England will be taken in early 2021 following the outcome of the first phase of the review of the NSS.
-For providers in other nations, detailed information and a timetable for publication of the data will follow in April 2021. - 50.
-The current publication threshold for NSS results is a 50 per cent response rate with at least 10 students responding.
+- 49. A major purpose of the NSS is to provide information to help potential students and their advisers make choices about higher education.
+It also has an important role in improving the student experience, by helping providers to identify areas for action or development. - 50.
+The current publication threshold for NSS results is a 50 per cent response rate, with at least 10 students responding.
 Results that meet the publication threshold and criteria will be published on the Discover Uni website.
 Data will also be published on the OfS website, including benchmarking data.
 We may publish more data and analysis from the survey than previously available. - 51.
 Data will also be available to providers on the NSS data dissemination portal delivered by Texuna Technologies.
 The results portal will allow providers to access particular elements of their data, including optional bank questions, students' open text comments and data below certain publication thresholds. - 52.
 The OfS and UK funding and regulatory bodies may publish their own analysis of the data including open text comments and optional banks.
 For data that is not available publicly through the OfS website this will be at aggregate level and will not allow providers, courses or individuals to be identified.

-6 See https://discoveruni.gov.uk/.
+7 See https://discoveruni.gov.uk/.